In local Yinggarda language Gwoonwardu means “where fresh water and salt water meet”.

-Gwoonwardu means “where the fresh water meets the sea water”.
-Gwoonwardu Mia - the Gascoyne Aboriginal Heritage and Cultural Centre has been constructed in Carnarvon with the vision of establishing "a common meeting place for the people of the Gascoyne Region where lives are enriched, Aboriginal culture is recognized and celebrated, quality employment and business enterprises operate and where youth are actively engaged in creating their own future”.
+Gwoonwardu Mia - the Gascoyne Aboriginal Heritage and Cultural Centre was constructed in Carnarvon with the vision of establishing "a common meeting place for the people of the Gascoyne Region where lives are enriched, Aboriginal culture is recognized and celebrated, quality employment and business enterprises operate and where youth are actively engaged in creating their own future”.

-Gwoonwardu Mia consists of the national award winning permenant exhbition - Burlganyja Wanggaya - Old People Talking, a gallery shop, a cafe, conference rooms for hire, an Artists in Residency space, an Outdoor Performance Space and Ethnobotanical gardens.
+Gwoonwardu Mia also houses a national award winning permenant interactive museum exhbition - Burlganyja Wanggaya - Old People Talking, and a gallery and shop, a cafe, conference rooms which are for hire, an Artists in Residency space, an Outdoor Performance Space and an Ethnobotanical gardens.

 Gwoonwardu Mia is located on Robinson St in Carnarvon (turn left at the Caltex on the North West Coastal Highway when you get to Carnaron).
 Carnarvon is 900km north of Perth.

 Hours of Business and Entry Fees

 Open Monday to Friday 10am to 3pm